covidindiateam/info/README.md

 Note: Anyone reading this page is welcome to share the page and repo with anyone.

-# Tested Positive or suspect Covid?
+# Tested positive or suspect Covid?

 ## AIIMS, Delhi Covid Guide